jlangch/venice/doc/readme/datatypes-custom.md

 (complex? (complex.
 200 300))  ; => true
 ```

-Custom "AND" types are implemented as maps, so all map functions can be applied:
+Custom "AND" types are implemented in terms of maps, so all map functions
+can be applied:

  ```clojure
 (def x (complex.
 200 300))